The Role of Exercise in Fitness and Weight Loss

 2.3.
 Flexibility and Balance Exercises

 This perception is misguided.
-Flexibility and balance are equally important aspects of overall fitness.
-Many people do not have enough of either to meet daily needs.
-Flexibility exercises can improve, restore, and maintain flexibility.
-Balance exercises improve coordination and stability.
+Flexibility and balance are just as important to overall fitness.
+Few have either and yet we all need it, every day.
+Flexibility training: This can help improve, restore and maintain flexibility.
+Balance for coordination and stability

 3. Designing an Effective Exercise Program for Fitness and Weight Loss